 A retrospective review of women who underwent excision surgery reportedlyrevealed that 51 percent still had painful symptoms after the procedure.
 Women with the best results after excision surgery were those who complained of the intrusion of the mesh device through the vaginal wall.
 But for the women left in constant pain as a result of the pelvic mesh, the excision surgery did not fix the problem.
 Dr. Fischer noted that “persistent pain may be the most difficult.
 Patients with a history of chronic pain may not be ideal candidates for the use of synthetic mesh.”

-Contact Waters Kraus & Paul to Learn More About Filing a Transvaginal Mesh Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Transvaginal Mesh Lawsuit

 We understand that injuries caused by pelvic mesh are personal and they’re sensitive.
 That’s why we’ve assembled a legal team, most of whom are women, to provide our TVM clients with compassionate and aggressive representation throughout the entire course of litigation.
 To learn more about Waters Kraus Paul & Siegel, or to have one of our attorneys review your potential mesh case, contact us by email or call our transvaginal mesh lawyers, like Kyla Cole in our Texas office, at800.226.9880.